frnmst/md-toc/docs/markdown_specification.rst

   This means that anything that has more than 3 whitespaces is considered as sublist.
 The only exception seems to be for the first sublist in a list block, in which that case even a single whitespace counts as a sublist.
-  The 4 spacs indentation rule applices nontheless, so to keep things simple md_toc will always use 4 whitespaces for sublists.
+  The 4 spaces indentation rule appllies nontheless, so to keep things simple md_toc will always use 4 whitespaces for sublists.
+Apparently, ordered and unordered lists share the same proprieties.

   Let's see this example: